frsechet/frsechet/README.md

 ### Hi there 👋

-I am an Engineering Director at [Fountain](https://www.fountain.com), in charge of developing the greatest suite of hourly worker experience software.
+I am an Engineering Director at [Fountain](https://www.fountain.com), in charge of developing the greatest suite of frontline worker experience software.

 I am the co-creator of [CSML 🦜](https://csml.dev), an [open-source programming language written in Rust](https://github.com/CSML-by-Clevy/csml-engine) that makes it extremely easy to develop powerful and rich chatbots/voicebots.
 I'm also the co-founder and CTO of [Clevy.io](https://www.clevy.io), a startup based in Paris (acquired).